-Parameter Description dition] incoming SIP dialog.
-Note: Condition rules are configured in the Condition Table (see Operation Rule "Configuring Condition Rules" on page 235).
-Source IP Group ID [Classification_SrcIPGroup] Defines an IP Group to which the incoming SIP dialog request is assigned if this SIP dialog matches the matching rule.
-D] The default is -1 (i.e., no IP Group is assigned).
+Parameter Description Source IP Group ID [Classification_SrcIPGroupID] Defines an IP Group to which the incoming SIP dialog request is assigned if this SIP dialog matches the matching rule.
+The default is -1 (i.e., no IP Group is assigned).
 Notes: The IP Group must be associated with the selected SRD.
 The IP Group is used for SBC routing and manipulations.
-To define IP Groups, see "Configuring IP Groups" on page 164.
-Action Type [Classification_ActionType] Defines a whitelist or blacklist for incoming SIP dialog requests that match the characteristics of the classification rule.
-[0] Deny = Blocks incoming SIP dialogs that match the characteristics of the Classification rule (blacklist).
-[1] Allow = Allows incoming SIP dialogs that match the characteristics of the Classification rule (whitelist) and assigns it to the associated IP Group. (default)
+To define IP Groups, see 'Configuring IP Groups' on page 191.
+Action Type [Classification_ActionType] Defines a whitelist or blacklist for incoming SIP dialog requests that match the characteristics of the classification rule. • [0] Deny = Blocks incoming SIP dialogs that match the characteristics of the Classification rule (blacklist). • [1] Allow = Allows incoming SIP dialogs that match the characteristics of the Classification rule (whitelist) and assigns it to the associated IP Group. (default)

-21.4.1.1 Classification Based on URI of Selected Header Example
+20.4.1.1 Classification Based on URI of Selected Header Example